Clinical Quality Deputy Director

 AccessMatters, a non-profit, public health organization located in Center City Philadelphia, envisions a future where every person has the health care and information they need to thrive.
 In service to that vision, AccessMatters’ mission is to protect, expand, and enhance equitable access to sexual and reproductive health care and information for all people.
 Our team strives to advance our mission in accordance with these guiding principles: (1) sexual health is an essential component of health and wellbeing across the life span; (2) access to quality, affordable health care – including sexual and reproductive health care – is a fundamental human right; (3) every person, family, and community deserves to be treated with dignity and respect; (4) programs and services should be evidence-based, prevention-focused, and person-centered; (5) organizational excellence is best achieved through a culture of inclusion, diversity, innovation, professionalism, and accountability; (6) clients, volunteers, staff, partners, and supporters should be treated with kindness, dignity, and respect in a trauma-informed and culturally responsible environment; and (7) everyone deserves a caring workplace environment that fosters trust, teamwork, creativity, and work-life balance where work is enjoyable and where staff are supported in their professional development and their pursuit of excellence.

-Reporting to the Director, Quality Management (QM), the Clinical Quality Deputy Director provides clinical leadership, oversight, and quality management support for a broad portfolio of public health programs, with specific emphasis on clinical responsibilities within the Title X Program.
-This position develops opportunities across AccessMatters’ departments to address clinical needs of underserved populations in primarily the five county area of Bucks, Chester, Delaware, Montgomery, and Philadelphia.
+Reporting to the Director, Quality Management (QM), the Clinical Quality Deputy Director provides clinical leadership, oversight, and quality management support for a broad portfolio of public health programs, with specific emphasis on clinical responsibilities within the Title X Family Planning Program.
+This position develops opportunities across AccessMatters’ departments to address clinical needs of underserved populations primarily in the five county area of Bucks, Chester, Delaware, Montgomery, and Philadelphia.
 The Clinical Quality Deputy Director must understand the public health resource landscape and the value of building and maintaining strong relationships with partner organizations.
 This position ensures that program goals and objectives are met through continual monitoring of clinical providers, performance measure data, effective communication, and collaboration with other departments and agencies.

 Reporting to the Director, Quality Management, the Clinical Quality Deputy Director will: